GeoCorps America Program

-- GeoCorps America provides temporary geoscience opportunities on National Forests & BLM lands across the U.S.
+- GeoCorps provides temporary geoscience assignments on National Forests & Bureau of Land Management (BLM) lands across the U.S.

 - Geoscientists of all levels are eligible and encouraged to apply.
 This includes undergraduate students, graduate students, post-docs, professionals, faculty members, teachers, and retirees.

 - Placements are available in a wide variety of geoscience-related fields.

 - GeoCorps participants receive a living allowance based on a minimum pay rate of US$10.10/hr.
 Some locations offer free, on-site housing, and some locations offer an additional housing allowance if free housing is not available.

 - Spring/summer opportunities are announced every December, and applications are due in February.
 Fall/winter opportunities are announced every May, and applications are due in July.

 - Participants are chosen through a competitive selection process.

 - Finalists are interviewed by phone and selected by the supervisor who will manage the on-site assignment.

 - Offers are made by the Forest Service and BLM in March for spring/summer and in August for fall/winter.

 - Although GeoCorps has no official program to assist with student loans, participants may qualify, in certain circumstances, for some level of loan deferment or forbearance during the months spent in GeoCorps.
 Please see the Federal Student Aid website for eligibility details.

 GeoCorps Program Goals